 Personally Identifiable Information (PII) means information that can be used to distinguish or trace an individual's identity, either alone or when combined with other personal or identifying information that is linked or linkable to a specific individual.
-Some information that is considered to be PII is available in public sources such as telephone books, public websites, and university listings.
-This type of information is considered to be Public PII and includes, for example, first and last name, address, work telephone number, email address, home telephone number, and general educational credentials.
-The definition of PII is not anchored to any single category of information or technology.
-Rather, it requires a case-by-case assessment of the specific risk that an individual can be identified.
-Non-PII can become PII whenever additional information is made publicly available, in any medium and from any source, that, when combined with other available information, could be used to identify an individual.
+Some PII is available in public sources such as telephone books, websites, and university listings.
+The definition of PII is not attached to any single category of information or technology.
+Instead, it requires a case-by-case assessment of the specific risk that an individual can be identified.
+Non-PII can become PII whenever additional information is made publicly available, in any medium and from any source, that could be used to identify an individual when combined with other available information.

+Prior approval means the written approval obtained in advance by an authorized official of a Federal agency or pass-through entity of certain costs or programmatic decisions.

-Program income means gross income earned by the non-Federal entity that is directly generated by a supported activity or earned as a result of the Federal award during the period of performance except as provided in § 200.307(f).
-(See the definition of period of performance in this section.)
-Program income includes but is not limited to income from fees for services performed, the use or rental or real or personal property acquired under Federal awards, the sale of commodities or items fabricated under a Federal award, license fees and royalties on patents and copyrights, and principal and interest on loans made with Federal award funds.
+Program income means gross income earned by the recipient or subrecipient that is directly generated by a supported activity or earned as a result of the Federal award during the period of performance except as provided in § 200.307(c).
+Program income includes but is not limited to income from fees for services performed, the use or rental of real or personal property acquired under Federal awards, the sale of commodities or items fabricated under a Federal award, license fees, and royalties on patents and copyrights, and principal and interest on loans made with Federal award funds.
 Interest earned on advances of Federal funds is not program income.
 Except as otherwise provided in Federal statutes, regulations, or the terms and conditions of the Federal award, program income does not include rebates, credits, discounts, and interest earned on any of them.
-See also § 200.407.
+See § 200.407.
 See also 35 U.S.C.
-200–212 “Disposition of Rights in Educational Awards” applies to inventions made under Federal awards.
+200-212 “Disposition of Rights in Educational Awards,” which applies to inventions made under Federal awards.

-Project cost means total allowable costs incurred under a Federal award and all required cost sharing and voluntary committed cost sharing, including third-party contributions.
+Project cost means total allowable costs incurred under a Federal award and all cost sharing, including third-party contributions.

 Property means real property or personal property.
-See also the definitions of real property and personal property in this section.
+See this section’s definitions of real property and personal property.

-Protected Personally Identifiable Information (Protected PII) means an individual's first name or first initial and last name in combination with any one or more of types of information, including, but not limited to, social security number, passport number, credit card numbers, clearances, bank numbers, biometrics, date and place of birth, mother's maiden name, criminal, medical and financial records, educational transcripts.
-This does not include PII that is required by law to be disclosed.
-See also the definition of Personally Identifiable Information (PII) in this section.
+Protected Personally Identifiable Information (Protected PII) means PII (see definition in this section), except for PII that must be disclosed by law.
+Examples of PII include, but are not limited to, social security number; passport number; credit card numbers; clearances, bank numbers; biometrics; date and place of birth; mother's maiden name; criminal, medical and financial records; and educational transcripts.

-Questioned cost means a cost that is questioned by the auditor because of an audit finding:
+Questioned cost has the meaning given in paragraphs (1) through (3).
+(1) Questioned cost means an amount, expended or received from a Federal award, that in the auditor’s judgment:

-(1) Which resulted from a violation or possible violation of a statute, regulation, or the terms and conditions of a Federal award, including for funds used to match Federal funds;
+(i) Is noncompliant or suspected noncompliant with Federal statutes, regulations, or the terms and conditions of the Federal award;

-(2) Where the costs, at the time of the audit, are not supported by adequate documentation; or
+(ii) At the time of the audit, lacked adequate documentation to support compliance; or

-(3) Where the costs incurred appear unreasonable and do not reflect the actions a prudent person would take in the circumstances.
+(iii) Appeared unreasonable and did not reflect the actions a prudent person would take in the circumstances.